amuvarma13/orpheus/readme.md

 We continue to train the speech projector.

 ##### GPU requirements: minimum of 1 gpu with 80gb of vram
-##### Additional requirements: Aim to have at least 1 TB of disk space ideally more.
+##### Additional requirements: Aim to have at least 1 TB of disk space, ideally more.

 You can use more GPUs to train faster.
-The model converges very quickly and you don't need to train it on the entire dataset (which we provide).
-The total training time if you were to train it on the entire dataset would be 7 H100-hours.
+The total training time should be around an hour.

 You **should** use the default dataset unless you have a reason not to.